skupperproject/skupper-example-console/README.md

 ## Overview

-This example is a very simple multi-service HTTP application deployed across Kubernetes clusters using Skupper.
+The Skupper web console provides a graphical view of a Skupper network.
+This example shows you how to set it up.
+It uses the Skupper Hello World as an example application.

-It contains two services:
+The Hello World application contains two components:

 * A backend service that exposes an `/api/hello` endpoint.
 It returns greetings of the form `Hi, <your-name>.
 I am <my-name>